leonardoas10/lex-v2-chatbot/README.md

-# Lambda for Amazon Lex v2 - ChatBot CV APP :fire:
+# Lambda for Amazon Lex v2 - ChatBot Lex Jr :fire:

 ## Steps to compile and create .zip